Property Graph Exchange Format (PG)

 • edge identifiers must be unique per graph

-The PG-JSONL format can be validated with a non-normative JSON Schema file pg-jsonl.json in this repository.
+The PG-JSONL format can be validated with a non-normative JSON Schema file pg-jsonl.json in the specification repository.
 Validation is limited in the same way as validation of PG-JSON with its JSON Schema.

 Introduced comments, line folding, edge identifiers.
 Aligned property values with JSON syntax.
 Added more formal rules for quoted strings and unquoted identifiers.
 Added PG-JSONL.
 Changed node identifiers to be strings.

-Less formal specification published in 2019.
-See latest version from 2020.
+Less formal specification first published in 2019.
+See latest draft from 2020.

 Footnotes

-1. This definition is equivalent to the definition of IRI references in SPARQL and in Turtle excluding empty strings and escape sequences.
-Forbidden characters are reserved for extensions of PG format.↩︎
+1. This definition is equivalent to the definition of IRI references in SPARQL and in Turtle excluding empty strings, escape sequences and forbidding some start characters.↩︎